Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Google Analytics (GA) — Track your WordPress site statistics thanks to Google Analytics.
 * Infinite Scroll — Pulls the next posts automatically into view when the reader approaches the bottom of the page.
 * JSON API — Authorizes applications and services to securely connect to your blog, and allows them to use your content or offer you new functionality.
-* Lazy Load Images — Makes pages load faster by only lazy loading images that are on the screen, and loads other images as the user scrolls
 * Likes — Allows readers to show their appreciation for your posts with a single click.
 * Markdown — Allows you to compose posts and comments with links, lists, and other styles using regular characters and punctuation marks.
 Markdown is used by writers and bloggers who want a quick and easy way to write rich text without having to take their hands off the keyboard.
 * Malware detection - automatic malware scans that help protect your WP website with an automated resolution.